Home Improvement

 Landlord Advice

-We can all agree that the key to a happy tenancy is a positive relationship between landlord and tenant.
-Speaking of keys, when was the last time you changed the locks in your rental property?
-Even if there is no legal requirement directly stating that you should change the locks after every tenancy, it is the landlord’s legal and moral obligations to ensure the security of their rental property.
+Speaking of locks, when was the last time you changed the locks in your rental property?
+Even if there is no legal requirement directly stating that a landlord should change the locks after every tenancy, it is the landlord’s legal and moral obligation to ensure the security of their rental property.

 So, if you want to: